pyt-team/TopoModelX/docs/challenge/index.rst

 - stored in the directory topomodelx/nn/{domain of model}, where {domain of model} is simplicial, cellular, or hypergraph.
 - contains one class, {Name of model}Layer (ex.: HSNLayer), which uses TopoModelX computational primitives to implement one layer of the model.
 One layer is equivalent to the message passing depicted in the tensor diagram representation for the model (Fig. 11, Architectures of Topological Deep Learning).
-- examples are provided in topomodelx/nn/simplicial and topomodelx/nn/cellular.
+- for examples, check out example layers in topomodelx/nn/simplicial, topomodelx/nn/cell, and topomodelx/nn/hypergraph.

 2. {name of model}_train.ipynb (ex.: hsn_train.ipynb) :

-- stored in the directory tutorials/ and contains the following steps:
+- stored in the directory tutorials/{domain of model} and contains the following steps:

   1. Pre-processing
         - imports necessary packages as well as {Name of model}Layer class